Proposed Solution for Synchronizing the Contents of Asuran Repositories

 and ChunkHash

-should be globally bijective, it is trivial to walk the entire tree
+should be globally bijective5, it is trivial to walk the entire tree

 and union these together at run time, to construct a complete mapping.